 Group Services tools work behind the scenes to allow applications to use HUIT’s information about how individuals interact with the University (as a student, employee, library borrower, retiree, etc.) to manage permissions.
 These tools allow us to make sure that lists (or “groups”) remain up to date when individuals change roles or organizations within the University.
 Group Services are powered by the Internet2 application called Grouper.

 HarvardKey is fully integrated with Group Services.
 Using Group Services, administrators can now create a “group” (a list of people) that automatically updates when a user’s role changes, ensuring that only active and current users have access to Harvard resources.
 This is an enormous improvement to the current process, which is often an onerous, manual task resulting in inconsistencies and duplicative work.
-So far, 15 applications have begun using group-based authorization.

 Can I set up Group Services for my HarvardKey enabled application?